2. Mapping the Sub-Prime Octave (A2/A3) with a SAT “980” & Templates

 This bit of information I use in addition to the 12th info.
 If both of them are pointing in the same direction I’m probably headed in the right direction since both are confirming each other.
 If they don’t confirm each other, I will often check the tuning of the reference notes, and possibly re tune, re listen, and re measure.

 3. The D3/A3 5th: This is the best check for the best location of D3.
-Ill tweak tweak D3 aurally while listening to the 5th.
+I’ll often tweak D3 aurally while listening to the 5th.
 But before I finalize the location, I always measure the D3/A3 5th to confirm.

 I don’t have or use an exact width of the D3/A3 5th, but most of the time it ends up being somewhere between -.5 c. & -1.2 c.
-Since we used the -1.5 width for the prime 5ths, the sub prime 5ths are generally a little less narrow (wider) than the prime 5ths.
-But the amount will vary from piano to piano.
+The sub prime 5ths generally end up being a little less narrow (wider) than the prime 5ths.
+But the amount varies from piano to piano.